MyFlyingEye/PN-Inventory_Python-Pandas/README.md

 To open the file type in command line
 `jupyter notebook`
-and browse for "WOSS.ipynb" in opened file
+and browse for "WOSS.ipynb" in opened window